- PGCE Secondary Physics with Mathematics

 This route is particularly suited to graduates of Physics or Engineering or those with combined degree subjects, for example Mathematical Sciences, Mathematics and Physics, Energy Science and Technology, Astronomy and Space Science and Chemical Physics.

 You’ll need to be suited to the teaching profession both personally and academically.
 We look for committed individuals with a professional approach and an exceptional work ethic.
 You’ll need to be organised, flexible and unflappable, as well as being able to communicate, interact and relate well to everyone.
 When entering the teaching profession, having strong emotional resilience and a sense of humour will give you the edge.

-The love of and competency in maths is one of the most important aspects of being a good maths teacher.
-You’ll be enthusiastic about math and working with children, with recent experience of observing and/or working in schools.
+The love of and competency in Maths is one of the most important aspects of being a good Maths teacher.
+You’ll be enthusiastic about Maths and working with children.

 All applicants are subject to a number of checks designed to maintain the integrity of the teaching profession.
 You'll be required to attend an interview, complete Professional Skills Tests and undergo DBS checks.